 What do you hope to achieve?
-The SSSC is committed to supporting Scottish Government on "no compulsory redundancies" for all employees.
-The purpose of the redeployment policy is to secure alternative employment with the SSSC for affected employees.
-There are situations and specific circumstances, and in line with the Scottish Government's aim of no compulsory redundancies, where we aim to find permanent alternative employment for individuals who may be affected: displaced due to required workforce change, which means: the role is no longer needed the role responsibilities have reduced the role responsibilities have moved to another role unable to carry out their role due to ill health and/or disability unable to carry out their role due to an inability to perform (capability) to the required standards.
+Compliance with Partnership Agreement and consultation with the Trade Union re workforce change.
+Compliance with employment law.
+Other anticipated outcomes of the policy include that employees' feel involved, supported and valued by the organisation during periods of change.
+The policy will be continually monitored by HR and the Partnership Forum.
 Why is the proposal needed?
-We recognise the importance of supporting employees through organisations workforce change and this policy supports the SSSC's commitment to this.
+The Salary Protection policy was created after benchmarking was done with Xpert HR, other Non-Departmental Public Bodies, Local Authorities and other public sector bodies.

+The policy sets out how we will manage changes that affect our employees in accordance with our legal obligations (e.g. around timescales for staff consultation).
+In August 2020 the Council approved an HR people management policy review timetable.
+All policies are to be reviewed every three years to ensure they meet legislation and best practice.
 How will the proposal contribute to the SSSC's strategic objectives and/or priorities?
-This policy links to strategic outcome 3 - Our workforce planning activities support employers, commissioners and proposal makers to deliver a sustainable, integrated and innovative workforce.
+This policy links to strategic priority 3 - Our workforce planning activities support employers, commissioners and proposal makers to deliver a sustainable, integrated and innovative workforce.
 As the strategic plan states "we are committed to investing in our own workforce the same way we are invested in the external workforce".
-This policy links to that as it is there to support all employees through organisational workforce change.
-The policy seeks to ensure there are no barriers to anyone making use of the policy and there are no detriments to anyone in accessing this.
-We recognise that redeployment can be an unsettling time and we seek to support staff through these guiding principles: We will give priority within the recruitment process to employees on the redeployment register ie all deployment forms will be considered before any vacancy is advertised internally or externally as they arise.
-We will ensure a fair and equal treatment with no discrimination.
-We will support the Scottish Government's no compulsory redundancy policy.
-We will try to safeguard the employment of all employees during workforce change, wherever possible.
+This policy links to that as it is there to support all employees through organisational workforce change where the result is a change of grade and the associated protection of salary.
+We recognise that this would be an unsettling time and we seek to support staff through workforce change by applying the guiding principles: We will try to safeguard the employment of all employees during workforce change, wherever possible.
+We will ensure employees remain on the same rate of pay on a protected basis for a three year period from when the role is effective.
 We will keep employees informed throughout the process through effective communication.
-We will support employees to adjust and adapt to alternative roles eg through appropriate learning and development opportunities.
+We will support employees to adjust and where appropriate apply for alternative roles through appropriate learning and development opportunities.
 How will the proposal address the SSSC's Equality duties?
-The policy addresses all 3 of the equality duties in accordance with the Equality Act 2010, Public Sector Equality Duty (PSED) ie eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Equality Act 2010, advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it and foster good relations between persons who share a relevant protected characteristic and persons who do not share it.
+The policy addresses all 3 of the equality duties in accordance with the Equality Act 2010, Public Sector Equality Duty (PSED) ie eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Equality Act 2010, advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it and foster good relations between persons who share a relevant protected characteristic and persons who do not share it. --